Individual Representation in Approval-Based Committee Voting: Acknowledgments

 \section{Acknowledgments}

-We thank Nisarg Shah and the anonymous reviewers of AAAI 2022 for their helpful comments and discussion.
-This work was supported by the Deutsche Forschungsgemeinschaft (DFG) under grant BR 4744/2-1 and the Graduiertenkolleg “Facets of Complexity” (GRK 2434).
+A short version of this paper appears in the \textit{Proceedings of the 36th AAAI Conference on Artificial Intelligence (AAAI 2022)}.
+We would like to thank Nisarg Shah and the anonymous reviewers at AAAI and Social Choice and Welfare for their helpful comments.
+This work was supported by the Deutsche Forschungsgemeinschaft under grant BR~4744/2-1 and the Graduiertenkolleg ``Facets of Complexity'' (GRK~2434).